sstevens2/ani_compare_dag/README.md

 `runAllANIcompare.dag`
 1. Makes the `err` directories for runfiles to write to for each phylum
-2. Submits the script to write up a subDAG and splices (one for each phylum) for all of the possible combinations
+2. Submits the script to write up a subDAG and splices (one for each group) for all of the possible combinations
 3. Runs the subDAG that was written in step 2, which runs all of the ani comparisons.
-4. Puts together the result files by phylum/directory.
+4. Puts together the result files by group.

 ### What are the files in this repo???
 `combineANI.sh` - script that puts together all of the output from each phylum directory
 `errdirs.sh` - creates the error directories for each phylum/directory
 `header.all.ani.out` - header for all ANIcalculator output
-`makeANIcombos.py` - script that makes a list of all the ANI combinations for a directory or between two lists `phylum.sub` - submission script for each directory/phylum included
+`makeANIcombos.py` - script that makes a list of all the ANI combinations for a directory or between two lists `group.sub` - submission script for each group/directory included
 `runAllANIcompare.dag` - DAGman file to run the whole workflow
 `writeCompareDAG.py` - script that writes the `compare.dag` and `compare.dag.config` files, edit this if you need to change the DAGman config
 `writeCompareDAG.sub` - submission script for the script above